sungnga/react-ecommerce/react-frontend/README.md

       }
     };
     ```
-  - Write a showError method that display to the user the error message
+  - Write a showError method that displays to the user the error message
   - Invoke the showSuccess() and showError() methods just above the newCategoryForm() method inside the Layout component
   - Write a goBack method that takes user back to admin dashboard
     - Create the link using Link from react-router-dom